skuttleman/collaj/README.md

 The Reducing function passed to `create-store` can be composed using functions in the `com.ben-allred.collaj.reducers` namespace.

-### `combine-reducers`
+### `combine`

-The `combine-reducers` function takes a map of keys to reducers and returns a new reducer whose state is generated and updated by calling the supplied reducers and collected into a map with the same keys as the map passed in.
+The `combine` function takes a map of keys to reducers and returns a new reducer whose state is generated and updated by calling the supplied reducers and collected into a map with the same keys as the map passed in.

 ```clojure